-The Instax Mini LiPlay uses a fun design which is designed to be attractive to the target audience.
-With nicely rounded curves and three different stylish colourways, we can see it being popular particularly with a younger audience.
+The Instax Mini LiPlay uses a fun design that is designed to be attractive to the target audience.
+With nicely rounded curves and three different stylish colorways, we can see it being popular particularly with a younger audience.

 Designed to be as user-friendly as possible, learning how to use the Instax Small LiPlay shouldn’t be too complicated.
 The camera is primarily made to be used in portrait-format orientation so that when the Instax prints are revealed, the larger part of the frame will be at the bottom.

 You can choose to ignore this and shoot in landscape orientation if you prefer though, of course.
 As such, the text on the camera will be the “correct” way up only when holding the LiPlay in this orientation.